KGLab-HDU/TKDE-under-review-Native-Hybrid-Queries-via-ANNS/NHQ-NPG_kgraph/README.md

 ```
 <graph_path> is the path of the pre-built NHQ-NPG_kgraph.
 <attributetable_path> is the path of the attributes codes.
-<data_path> is the path of the origin data.
+<data_path> is the path of the original object set.
-<query_path> is the path of the query data.
+<query_path> is the path of the query object.
-<query_att_path> is the path of the corresponding structured labels of the query data.
+<query_att_path> is the path of the corresponding structured attributes of the query object.
 <groundtruth_path> is the path of the groundtruth data.
 ```